 Yes and no. It's been a mission of Ethereum from day 0 to have multiple client implementations available at all times for the sake of network health and stability in case of bugs in one version.
 As an example, a bug in Bitcoin Core will hurt the entire Bitcoin blockchain because Bitcoin Core is used in 95% of the cases.

 This is unacceptable in Ethereum, so we strive to diversify client implementations as much and as evenly as possible.
 Right now, Ethereum has Parity vs. Geth distributed relatively evenly with dust of other implementations sprinkled in between.
 The goal is to have some form of Nimbus take up at least a quarter of that pie.

 Note that we're not looking to undermine Geth's or Parity's prevalence.
 We're looking to add new devices into the ecosystem and expand Ethereum's reach rather than replace the current nodes.
 As an example, Status will be using Nimbus once it's ready.

 Enough talk, let's build.

 Before we begin, we'll assume that:

 - you've read the introduction to Nim and thus have Nim available

 - you're on a command-line friendly system like OS X or Linux.
 If you're on Windows, we highly recommend spinning up a preconfigured Nim-friendly virtual machine with Vagrant or installing Git Bash and tools.

-To run Nimbus, we'll need the RocksDB database and a newer version of Nim.
+To run Nimbus, we'll need the RocksDB database.
 On OS X, execute:

 brew install rocksdb